 What Roof Type (Style or Design) is Best?

-Solar panels can be installed on almost any roof style with a few exceptions.
-The roof on your home, garage, shed, or barn could all be potential candidates for roof-mounted solar panels.
+They can be installed on almost any roof style with a few exceptions.
+The roof on your home, garage, shed could all be potential candidates for roof-mounted solar panels.
 Whether it’s a gable, hip, or a combination roof, a solar installer can figure out the best way to mount panels.

-Solar engineers and installers can split up solar arrays into multiple sections to follow the roof lines and work around roof components, such as skylights, box vents, or pipe boots.
+Solar installers can split up solar arrays into multiple sections.
+Following the roof lines and work around roof components, such as skylights, box vents, or pipe boots.

 What Roof Slope is Best?

-To maximize sun exposure, a residential roof-mounted solar system should be at an angle equal to the latitude of their install location, but this isn’t always possible.
+To maximize sun exposure, a residential roof-mounted solar system should be at an angle equal to the latitude of their install location.

 A roof slope that angles between 15-40 degrees should suffice for most solar power systems.
 Individual solar panels can also be adjusted to an optimal angle that maximizes their sun exposure.

-Your solar panel installers can help determine if your roof slope is suitable for solar panel installation.
+Your solar panel installers can help determine if your roof is suitable for solar panel installation.

 What Roof Slope Orientation is Best?